risk-first/website/introduction/Development-Process.md

 2.  **Code And Unit Test**: A developer writes some code, and some unit tests.
 3.  **Integration**: They integrate their code into the code base.
 4.  **UAT**: They put the code into a User Acceptance Test (UAT) environment, and user(s) test it.

-...
-All being well, the code is released to production.
+5.  ...
+All being well, the code is **Released to Production**.

+![A Simple Development Process](images/generated/introduction/development_process_1.png)

-Now, it might be waterfall, it might be agile, we're not going to commit to specifics at this stage.
+Now, the _methodology_ being used might be Waterfall, it might be Agile.
+We're not going to commit to specifics at this stage.
+Also we don't need to consider whether this is particularly a _good_ process: you could add code review, a pilot phase, integration testing, whatever.
 It's probably not perfect, but let's just assume that _it works for this project_ and everyone is reasonably happy with it.

-I'm not saying this is the _right_ process, or even a _good_ process: you could add code review, a pilot, integration testing, whatever.
 We're just doing some analysis of _what process gives us_.

-![A Simple Development Process](images/generated/introduction/development_process_1.png)

-What's happening here?
-Why these steps?

 ## Minimizing Risks - Overview